NothingCw/chrome_password_retriever/readme.md

 # Chrome Password Retriever:

-Chrome Password Retriver is a python script/module that decrypts login information stored by the user in the Chrome web browser.
+Chrome Password Retriever is a python script/module that de-crypts login information stored by the user in the Chrome web browser.

 ** This script is written for educational purposes and to showcase the vulnerabilities on the Google Chrome Browser. **